astronomer/docs/learn/airflow-database.md

 ---
-title: "Understanding the Airflow metadata database"
+title: "Understanding the Apache Airflow® metadata database"
 sidebar_label: "Metadata database"
-description: "Learn about everything you need to use the Apache Airflow metadata database."
+description: "Learn about everything you need to use the Apache Airflow® metadata database."
 id: airflow-database
 tags: [Database, SQL, Components]
 ---

-The metadata database is a core component of Airflow.
+The metadata database is a core component of Apache Airflow®.
 It stores crucial information such as the configuration of your Airflow environment's roles and permissions, as well as all metadata for past and present DAG and task runs.

 A healthy metadata database is critical for your Airflow environment.
 Losing data stored in the metadata database can both interfere with running DAGs and prevent you from accessing data for past DAG runs.
 As with any core Airflow component, having a backup and disaster recovery plan in place for the metadata database is essential.